PersieB/Youtube-Transcript-Summarizer/README.md

 1. Extracting youtube video id from youtube url.
 2. Getting transcripts/subtitles for a given YouTube video Id using a Python API.
 3. Performing text summarization on obtained transcripts using HuggingFace transformers.
-4. Building a Flask backend REST API to expose the summarization service to the client and testing with Postman.
+4. Building a Flask backend REST API endpoint to expose the summarization service to the client and testing with Postman.
 5. Developing a chrome extension which will utilize the backend API to display summarized text to the user.
 6. Building a user interface for the extension popup.
 7. Displaying summarized transcript.